-The Extended University Programs Council serves as the advising group to the Faculty Senate and the Associate Provost for EUP on aspects of EUP and online education.
+The Extended University Programs Council served as the advising group to the Faculty Senate and the Associate Provost for EUP on aspects of EUP and online education.

 Council standing committee